praveenpatel95/hlr_app/README.md

 ## Postman Collection
-Import the provided Postman collection (Postman collection) into your Postman application to interact with the API.
+Import the provided Postman collection (HLR Test API's.postman_collection) into your Postman application to interact with the API.

 ## Note for Postman